me-ydv-5/urlShortner/README.md

     GET /list   - Retieves the list of all the records in the database.
 A record consists of the original URL, its shortened version and its hitrate, i.e, number of times the link has been clicked.

-The frontend has allows you to see current existing records, enter a new record and see the hitrates of the URLs.
+The frontend allows you to see current existing records, enter a new record and see the hitrates of the URLs.
 Also, you can delete any record directly from the frontend.

 It also has a rate limiter, which allows a maximum of 20 requests per second overall and throttles them if the number exceeds.